 Then the other way, the export functionality.
 You simply click this with your pre-chosen export and preset features and it will export your file immediately, as simple as that.

-That’s all for today, you have now successfully exported your video file to the highest level ready to share with the world, and hopefully win lots of awards!
+And that is how to export video in Premiere Pro, you have now successfully exported your video file to the highest level ready to share with the world, and hopefully, win lots of awards!

 One last tip.
 If you want to reuse your presets again simply the Save Preset in the export dropdown menu.

 We hope this article was of help to you today.
-Feel free to check out more of our Adobe Premiere Pro blogs below:
+Feel free to check out more of our Adobe Premiere Pro blogs posts!
+Happy Filmmaking!